Bryan-Jenks-Home-Lab/.github/profile/README.md

 # 0. Hi there 👋

-> Welcome to Neurodivergent OS, an "Operating System" for Neurodivergent Tech Enthusiests
+> Welcome to my Home Lab!
+The place where i plan to automate my life and externalize my Neurodivergent brain!
+Tech enthusiests VERY welcome!

 ## 1. What This Github Organization Is all about